fredrik-rose/AudioDetective/README.md

 # Algorithm

 This chapter describes the algorithm.
-It is possible to visualize the algorithm using the '-x' argument when running the application.
-Also a demo of the core digital signal processing used can be run using the '-d' argument.
+It is possible to visualize the algorithm using the `-x` argument when running the application.
+Also a demo of the core digital signal processing used can be run using the `-d` argument.

 ## 1. Pre-processing